 This report is structured in five sections.
 This section (Section 6) outlines the project; the foundational concepts, the region studied, the project organisation, activities and outputs.
 It describes the methods to select participants and protect their privacy.
 Section 7 describes the findings of the project in relation to farm business profit, farmer wellbeing and environmental health of the properties.
 Section 8 describes the limitations of this study and outlines the opportunities it exposed.
-Section 9 discusses the implications of the report.
+Section 9 discusses the implications of the findings as context for the recommendations (section 10).
+A short conclusion section closes the report.
 The detailed driver variables for profit are outlined in Appendix A. Appendix B provides the methods for financial data collection and transformation and ecological assessment and property condition classification.